landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 }
 ```

 Oof.
 This is substantially more complicated but looks like the meat of the decryption algorithm.
 We'll refer to this function, `sub_407980`, as `decrypt_data` from here on out.
-We can see what may be an immediate roadblock: this function takes in a C++ `this` pointer (line 40) and uses data from it while performing bitwise operations (line 53, 58, etc.).
-For now let's call this our "key" and come back to it later.
+We can see what may be an immediate roadblock: this function takes in a C++ `this` pointer (line 5) and performs bitwise operations on one of its members (line 53, 58, etc.).
+For now let's call this class member `key` and come back to it later.

 This function is the perfect example of decompilers emitting less than ideal code as a result of compiler optimizations/code reordering.
-It's really hard to tell even at a glance what data we already know about is being referenced and at least for me TTD was essential here for debugging why my own implementation was broken.
-It was a hard-fought battle, but this function can be broken up into 3 high-level phases:
+It's really hard to tell even at a glance what data we already know about is being referenced and, at least for me, TTD was essential for following how data flows.
+It took a few hours of banging my head against IDA and WinDbg to understand, but this function can be broken up into 3 high-level phases:

 1. Building a 48-byte buffer containing our key material XOR'd with data from a static table.